 Zinque is one of those West Hollywood restaurants that endures wild swings in popularity for no particular reason - especially when it’s always been unexceptional.
 Come here after work and drink some white wine with a spiraling co-worker on the patio, and you’ll be fine.
 Come here for an actual dinner and you’ll discover a restaurant that has no idea what it’s doing.
 Some of the food is decent enough, but the chances of you receiving your food in under two hours (or within a half hour of everyone else at your table) is low.
-Stick to the wine - your pilot season depression needs it more anyways.
+Stick to the wine - your pilot-season depression needs it more anyways.

-Le Petit Four exists on that weird stretch of the Sunset Strip full of crowded restaurants you always drive past and wonder who’s actually eating there.
+Le Petit Four exists on that weird stretch of The Sunset Strip full of crowded restaurants you always drive past and wonder who’s actually eating there.
 Then your cousin Tamra from Charlotte visits and asks to go to Le Petit Four and your question is answered.
 The touristy French spot isn’t godawful, but you’re also paying $20 for a plate of fettuccine alfredo you could probably make at home in the dark with a jar of Prego.
 Silver lining - their wine list is actually very solid.

 Crossroads is most well known for being that place your vegan friend swears will change your views on vegan food, but ultimately never does.
 Yes, their “chicken” and waffles and eggplant lasagna are pretty good, but you know what’s better?
 Actual chicken and waffles and lasagna.
 The space on Melrose is very nice, though your low-key healthy lunch spot this is not.
 Crossroads is aggressively fancy and you’ll be shoveling out the money to prove it.

 Now’s a good time to remember that just because a sushi restaurant is expensive, doesn’t mean a sushi restaurant is great.
-Say hello to Koi - the ridiculously overpriced (and definitely not great) Japanese/sushi joint on La Cienega that ideally should only ever interest you if you’re an obnoxious teenager with no curfew or a bored housewife trying to flag down Perez Hilton.
+Say hello to Koi - the ridiculously overpriced (and definitely not great) Japanese/sushi joint on La Cienega that ideally should only ever interest you if you’re an obnoxious teenager with no curfew or a tourist trying to flag down Perez Hilton.
 This is sushi for people who want to be on TV and for people who think being spotted at a restaurant is how you accomplish that.
 The cool space will keep you entertained if you get roped into dinner here, but if you come here looking for quality sushi, you won’t find it.

 Oh, Chin Chin.
 Where would LA even be without your bland, oily, and overpriced food?
-At this point, living off Daddy’s credit card and being obsessed with Chin Chin for a summer is a rite of passage for most new arrivals to Los Angeles.
-But the reality is, this sceney Chinese restaurant has never been anything else besides aggressively second-rate.
+At this point, living off daddy’s credit card and being obsessed with Chin Chin for a summer is a rite of passage for most new arrivals to Los Angeles, but the reality is, this scene-y Chinese restaurant has never been anything else besides aggressively second-rate.
 If you’re there because you and your friends want to be seen on the patio or because Lauren Conrad went there in 2010 - fine.
 But if you’re there to eat anything close to legitimate Chinese food, you have been entirely misinformed.